samflue/portfolio/content/featured/FaceMaskDetection/index.md

 showInProjects: true
 ---

-I created an online movie streaming application.
+We created an online movie streaming application.
 The client requested features that mimic other available streaming platforms.